Page content

 Students apply for and are accepted onto approved projects put forward by the pathway staff team.
 Inclusion of a project on the advertised list for an academic year indicates that the named supervisors have undertaken to offer support of research project preparation in Semester 2 linked to research project supervision in Semester 3.

 Applications to the MRes programme must be made for specific research projects proposed by members of Ulster University academic staff, which are usually advertised in the Spring/Summer of each academic year.
-Current opportunities are listed in the table below.
+Current opportunities are listed here.

 Programme Structure